 The platypus typically has a varied diet dominated by bottom-dwelling (or “benthic”) insects (as shown below).
 Although several studies have concluded that larval mayflies and caddisflies are particularly important dietary items, this may largely reflect the wide availability of these groups at the sites where the studies were conducted.
 The platypus also dines on water bugs, water beetles, and larval damselflies, dragonflies, dobsonflies, midges, craneflies and blackflies.
 Other prey includes freshwater shrimps, snails, “pea shell” mussels, seed-shrimps (or ostracods) and worms.
 Burrowing crayfish have been found to be an important part of the platypus diet in a Tasmanian lake, and trout eggs were often consumed along the Thredbo River in winter when fish were spawning.

 The platypus’s ability to prey on fish or other vertebrates is restricted by its lack of true teeth as an adult.
 Remains of a small frog (which may have been eaten as carrion) have been found in one platypus cheek pouch sample from the Shoalhaven River in New South Wales.
-A young platypus is equipped with a set of premolar and molar teeth located at the back of the jaw, but these fall out around the time that a juvenile begins to eat solid prey.
+A young platypus is equipped with a set of shallow-rooted premolar and molar teeth located at the back of the bill, but these fall out around the time that a juvenile begins to eat solid prey.
 The teeth are replaced by rough grinding pads which grow continuously to offset natural wear – a very handy feature given that abrasive material such as sand may often accidentally enter the platypus’s mouth when it snaps up its prey from the bottom.

 Reflecting the fact that the platypus diet consists of small, soft-bodied prey items that are masticated quite finely even before they are swallowed, the platypus’s stomach is small and lacks the ability to secrete digestive enzymes or hydrochloric acid.
 However, the platypus’s stomach does contain Brunner’s glands, which produce a mucus-rich secretion to help lubricate the intestinal walls and assist efficient nutrient uptake there.